Key Takeaways

 The 10-Minute Rule for Craving Control

 When the urge to check social media hits, pause for 10 minutes.
-Do something else, stretch, make tea, or take a few deep breaths.
-Cravings usually fade within that window as your brain resets.
+Stretch, make tea, or take a few deep breaths.

-This works because it accepts the urge instead of fighting it.
-You’re not forbidding yourself, just delaying.
-Often, after ten minutes, the impulse is gone or much weaker.
+You are not forbidding yourself, simply delaying, and after ten minutes, the impulse is often gone or much weaker.

 Reframing Thoughts About Being Offline

-Most FOMO anxiety comes from distorted thinking: “Everyone will forget about me,” or “I’ll miss something important.”
+Most FOMO anxiety comes from distorted thinking: “Everyone will forget about me,” or “I will miss something important.”

 Challenge these thoughts with facts.
-Has taking a short break ever actually harmed your relationships or opportunities?

-Replace them with balanced alternatives like “My real friends understand my need for balance,” or “Important news will reach me anyway.”
-Write these reminders down to revisit when temptation strikes.
+Has a short break ever harmed your relationships or opportunities?
+Replace them with balanced alternatives like “My real friends understand my need for balance” or “Important news will reach me anyway.”

 Finding Fulfillment Beyond the Feed